SalesforceAIResearch/xLAM/README.md

 </table>

-# Citation
+# Acknowledgement

-If you find our paper, code or model is useful, please cite
+We want to acknowledge the work which have made contributions to our paper and the agent research community!
+Besides, if you find our paper, code or model is useful, please cite

 ```
 @article{zhang2024agentohana,